Taitung County: Administrative divisions

 Colors indicates the common languages status of Hakka and Formosan languages within each division.

 Politics

-Taitung County elected one Democratic Progressive Party legislator to the Legislative Yuan during the 2016 Republic of China legislative election.
+Taitung County elected one Democratic Progressive Party legislator to the Legislative Yuan during the 2016 legislative election.

 Demographics

-Taitung County is home to seven aboriginal ethnics, including Amis, Bunun, Kavalan, Paiwan, Puyuma, Rukai and Yami.
+Taitung County is home to seven aboriginal ethnicities, including Amis, Bunun, Kavalan, Paiwan, Puyuma, Rukai and Yami.
 Taitung County has the largest aboriginal to overall population of a county or city in Taiwan, at 35.5%.

 Education

 Education in Taitung County is administered under the Education Department of the Taitung County Government.